Dudssource/dd-hack-vmtranslator/readme.md

   main vm\testdata\FileName.vm
 ```

-The program will generate a HACK Assembly file on the path `vm\testdata\FileName.asm`.
+The program will generate a HACK Assembly file on the path `vm\testdata\FileName.asm` or `vm\testdata\FibonacciElement\FibonacciElement.asm` in case of a folder.

 ## Screenshot